The Bankrate promise

 - Advertising fees

 The main price you will see when car shopping is the MSRP.
 This is usually the number on the vehicle window — the sticker price — when walking a dealership lot.
 The MSRP, or manufacturer’s suggested retail price, is the price that the vehicle manufacturer recommends.
 Although dealers do not always follow this price exactly, it serves as the starting point for negotiation.

 But this number is much lower than the out-the-door price.
 Don’t be distracted by the number advertised.
 Instead, ask the dealer for the entire price you will be expected to pay — the out-the-door price.
 It is also important to negotiate based on that number, not the MSRP.
 The difference in price will greatly impact your monthly cost, so calculate how much you can afford with an auto loan calculator.

 Negotiate out-the-door price, not monthly payment

-Dealers want you to conceptualize your car as a monthly payment.
+Dealers want you to conceptualize your car as a monthly payment, which distracts you from what the total cost of the vehicle will be.
 Avoid this.
-If you shop for preapproval, you should know how much you can afford to pay — and what you can expect your monthly payment to be.
+If you shop for preapproval for a car loan, you should know ahead of time how much you can afford to pay overall for a vehicle — and what you can expect your monthly payments to be based on that price.

-Ultimately, the monthly payment can be manipulated by the dealer by extending the loan term or tacking on extras.
-Whether you opt for dealer financing or a loan from a bank, the focus should be on the total you pay at the end of the loan.
+Ultimately, the monthly payment can be manipulated by the dealer by extending the loan term.
+At the same time, the dealer may be tacking on extras that drive up the total cost out-the-door price of the vehicle.
+Whether you opt for dealer financing or a loan from a bank, the focus should be on the total you will pay at the end of the loan.
 The payment is simply the amount you budget for each month.